AgustinSRG/Pokemon-Showdown-Node-Bot/CONFIGGUIDE.md

 Tournaments (Optional)
 ------------

-You can specify tournament values by default, so if you don't specify them in `` command, it will be taken from this values.
+You can specify tournament values by default, so if you don't specify them in `tour` command, it will be taken from this values.

 ```js
 exports.tourDefault = {